HOW i STARTED my reptile PASSION

 - 0.1 Rhaccodactylus Leachianus Nuu Ami female CB16

 - 1.1 Rhaccodactylus Leachianus Pure Nuu Ana High Whites CB18

 - 1.0 Rhacodactylus Leachianus MIX purple color

 - 1.1 Mt.
 Koghis Friedel line CB12+CB16

 - 0.0.2 Veiled Cameleons

 - Moving all our reptiles to our little guesthouse, to build up our "Jungle Manor" as a giant vivarium, with a relax section for visitors (and us) to sit and enjoy the animals.

-- Prepare the jungle manor for babies, from both
+- Prepare the reptile zoo for babies, from both pairs.